bugo99iot/poet_bot/README.md

 # poet_bot

-Building a Telegram bot which recommends poems based on input strings.
+Building a Telegram chatbot which recommends poems based on input strings.

 # Data